harrycresswell/harry/content/newsletter/25-11-03-november/index.md

 I like Autumn.
 With the changing weather I don’t feel quite so bad about spending time inside.
 And there’s plenty to do around the house right now.

-Spurred by a a little post holiday motivation, we’ve just made a start on our kitchen renovation – the reason this newsletter’s out later than I hoped.
+Spurred by a little post holiday motivation, we’ve just made a start on our kitchen renovation – the reason this newsletter’s out later than I hoped.
 So far I’ve learnt that using paint stripper to remove gloss paint is a terrible idea.
 It creates a nasty gunk that sticks to everything.
 Save yourself the trouble and use a heat gun instead.

 As per usual, here are my highlights from the past month, a few good links from around the web and what I have planned for the month ahead.